Objectives

 Comprehensively

-- The student must show good knowledge of the entire course
+must show good knowledge of the entire course material and be able

-and be able to elaborate on it.
-The main exam focus is to verify
+to elaborate on it.
+The main exam focus is to verify that the

 restriction on the type of questions and topics, which may include